 - This was the central premise of Friday the 13th: The Series.
 Two distant cousins discover that their late uncle had been selling cursed items (courtesy of a Deal with the Devil) from his antiques store.
 The items themselves bestow something beneficial to the owner (luck, beauty, wealth, power, etc.), but require them to murder someone else in order to function or to maintain the benefits they have already given.

 - Common in Dungeons & Dragons.
-Curses can range from relatively benign like the Medallion of Thought Projection (a mind-reading amulet that came out backwards), to debilitating like the Backbiter Spear (which sometimes attacks its owner) to downright lethal like the Necklace of Strangulation.
-They're explained as being sometimes made with malicious intent and sometimes the result of a Magic Misfire in the enchantment process.
+Curses can range from inconvenient, like the Medallion of Thought Projection (a mind-reading amulet that came out backwards); to debilitating, like the Backbiter Spear (which sometimes attacks its owner); to downright lethal, like the Necklace of Strangulation.
+They're sometimes made with malicious intent and sometimes the result of a Magic Misfire in the Item Crafting process.

 - The One Ring: When a Player Character finds a magic item in a treasure hoard, it has a 50% chance of being tainted by the Shadow.
 Until they complete a Sidequest to lift the curse, it brings some form of misfortune on the bearer, like worsening Critical Failures, distracting them, turning its intended benefit into a penalty, or luring in creatures of darkness.

 - Many artifacts in World of Darkness are also cursed, tempering the benefits with terrible drawbacks.

 - A number of Yu-Gi-Oh! equip spell cards function like this, such as Flint, Mask of the Accursed, and the rather debilitating Darkworld Shackles, all of which do nasty things like preventing an equipped monster from attacking, reducing their stats, or damaging their controller.
 The idea of course is to equip them onto your opponent's monsters rather than your own.